 You may qualify for discounts from your insurance company.
 Talk to your agent and ask about available discounts, such as for being a safe driver or a good student.
 Other possible discounts include having a security system for your home, opting for paperless statements, automatic payments, driving an electric/hybrid car and more.

-You can save money if you bundle your policies together like your homeowners, life, umbrella and auto policies.
+You may save money if you bundle your policies together like your homeowners, life, auto and umbrella policies.
 Talk to your agent about whether bundling is right for you and your coverage needs.

 Are you moving into your first apartment, or are you currently renting?
 Tenants need their belongings protected just like homeowners, and many communities even require it.
 Secure your belongings with renter’s insurance.